wiseman-timelord/Image-Gradio-Gguf/README.md

 ### Development:
 A small program in python with gradio 5...
-- Last model location selected by browse, needs to be saved in a key in the json, and used when brose is selected, and the installer needs to create a json with that key with default value of ".\models". configure script json functions needs to loadingFromJsonToGlobals/SavingFromGlobalsToJson.
 - Implementing PyQt (???), for built-in browser, for fake application style interface.
 - Add edit image feature.